libjpeg-turbo/buildscripts/README.txt

 Build Environment: Linux
 ------------------------

-Recommended distro:  Red Hat or CentOS Enterprise Linux 4 64-bit
+Recommended distro:  Red Hat or CentOS Enterprise Linux 5 64-bit

+The compat-glibc-2.3.4 packages (both i386 and x86_64) and the
+compat-glibc-2.3.4-headers package should be installed.

 Both 64-bit and 32-bit JDKs should be installed.
 The 64-bit version should be in your PATH, and the directory containing the 32-bit version should be